What does loan to value ratio (LVR) mean on my home loan?

 $400,000/$500,000 x 100 = 80%

-Try our LVR calculator to quickly see how different deposit and purchase price options work out.
+Try our LVR calculator at the bottom of the page to quickly see how different deposit and purchase price options work out.

 How to calculate LVR

-What are the benefits of a lower LVR?
+What are some of the benefits of a lower LVR?

 Loan to Value Ratio plays a vital role in the assessment of a loan and can influence in how much you can borrow from a lender.
 Ultimately the higher your LVR is, the riskier your loan is to a lender, so the lower your borrowing power may be.